kalliope-project/kalliope/Docs/contributing.md

 ##### Constraints

 1. The Neuron must (as much as possible) ensure the i18n.
-This means that they should __not manage a specific languages__ inside its own logic.
+This means that they should __not manage a specific language__ inside its own logic.
 Only [Synapse](brain.md) by the use of [Order](signals.md) must interact with the languages.
 This allow a Neuron to by reused by anyone, speaking any language.

 1. Respect [PEP 257](https://www.python.org/dev/peps/pep-0257/) -- Docstring conventions.
 For each class or method add a description with summary, input parameter, returned parameter,  type of parameter